GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.websockets/README.md

 # Chrome Extension WebSocket Example

-This example demonstrates how to use WebSockets in a MV3 Chrome Extension starting with Chrome version M116.
+This example demonstrates how to use WebSockets in a MV3 Chrome Extension.
+Starting with Chrome version M116, WebSocket activity will extend the service worker lifetime.
+In previous Chrome versions, the service worker will become inactive while waiting for messages and disconnect the WebSocket.

 ## Running this extension